Acting Executive Director, The George Institute, UK.

 Professor Norton is internationally regarded for her research on the causes, prevention and management of injuries and the management of various critical conditions in surgical and intensive care settings.
 She has had a long-standing commitment to improving women’s health, ranging from better understanding the causes of liver cirrhosis in women to better management of hip fracture in women, particularly in resource-poor environments.
 Professor Norton has given many invited lectures on the topics of injury, trauma care and global health.
 In New Delhi in 2014, she delivered the inaugural University of Oxford-India Lecture entitled “Mobilising Healthcare: Harnessing Science, Technology and Entrepreneurship”.

-The association between blood pressure and multimorbidity in incident hypertension: a cohort study
+Association between comorbidity and prescription of anti-hypertensives in incident hypertension: a population cohort study

 Bachani A. et al, (2017), Injury Prevention and Environmental Health, 7